bitcoin-dot-org/Bitcoin.org/en/full-node.md

 Bitcoin Core.
 Bitcoin Core can't tell you directly whether you allow inbound connections, but it can tell you whether or not you currently have any inbound connections.
 If your node has been online for at least 30 minutes, it should normally have inbound connections.
-If want to check your peer info using Bitcoin Core, choose the appropriate instructions below:
+If you want to check your peer info using Bitcoin Core, choose the appropriate instructions below: